Starborne: Sovereign Space: Development

 Starborne: Sovereign Space is currently undergoing development by the Icelandic gaming studio Solid Clouds.
-It is the company’s first game, although the development team has included members of the team behind EVE Online: Hrafnkell Oskarsson, CCP first game designer, and Ásgeir Ásgeirsson the art director of Eve-Online.
+It is the company's first game, although the development team has included members of the team behind EVE Online: Hrafnkell Oskarsson, CCP's first game designer, and Ásgeir Ásgeirsson the art director of Eve-Online.

 In an interview with wfmag.cc issue 34, lead designer and Solid Clouds CEO Stefán Gunnarsson stated that Starborne was an idea “born out of frustration” with the direction that the MMORTS genre had taken since its heyday.
 He saw that while MMORPGs had stagnated, there were a number of very enjoyable single-player RTS games being invented.
-In 2013 Solid Clouds was founded to create a game that would combine an MMO with the deep strategic gameplayer of a single-player RTS.
+In 2013 Solid Clouds was founded to create a game that would combine an MMO with the deep strategic gameplay of a single-player RTS.

 Starborne's first open alpha was in 2016.
 It went through nine alpha development rounds before finally being released as an open beta in April 2020.
 The game has continued to be refined over the course of the open beta.